Back to Bridge

 When you connect a Wallet, the User Interface will ask for permission to send Sign Requests (as defined in Section 3.4.2 below) to the Wallet.
 During this process, your Wallet will show the blockchain addresses managed by the Wallet that can be connected to the User Interface.
 You can modify these permissions at any time in the settings of the Wallet.
 Please note that you can only interact with blockchain addresses that are both managed by the Wallet and connected to the User Interface.

 The use of Wallets is subject to the terms and conditions of the respective provider.
 The Interface Operator has no control over the blockchain addresses that are managed by the Wallet and connected to the User Interface and no ability to access any assets that are held thereon.
 You are solely responsible for the security of the Wallet as well as the corresponding private keys and passwords.
-The Interface Operator does not assume any responsibility for the connected Wallets, regardless of whether or not they are used to effectuate transactions and shall not be liable for any damages arising out of or related to your use of the Wallets or your inability to connect or use the Wallets to execute transactions.
+The Interface Operator does not assume any responsibility for the connected Wallets, regardless of whether or not they are used to effectuate transactions, and shall not be liable for any damages arising out of or related to your use of the Wallets or your inability to connect or use the Wallets to execute transactions.

 3.4.2 Sign Requests

 Once you have connected a Wallet to the User Interface, you can use the User Interface to initiate transactions from your blockchain address by generating standardized transaction messages ("Sign Requests").
 Sign Requests that are generated on the User Interface are sent to the connected Wallet for approval.
 To complete the transaction, you must approve the Sign Request by signing the transaction with the connected Wallet.
-The User Interface will then display whether the transaction was successful.
+The User Interface will then display whether the transaction was successful on chain.

 3.4.3 Transaction Fees